-Students and employees should contact DSC to discuss any special situations regarding service animals or emotional support animals that are not covered by this policy, as well as any exceptions to this policy that might be requested by a student or employee.
-All exceptions must be approved in writing by DSC.
+Students and employees should contact the OAERC to discuss any special situations regarding service animals or emotional support animals that are not covered by this policy, as well as any exceptions to this policy that might be requested by a student or employee.
+All exceptions must be approved in writing by the OAERC.